mjl-p4/accelerated_io_tools/README.md

 aio_input('parameter=value', 'parameter2=value2;value3',...)

-One of the following path parameters must be specified: path=/path/to/file                    :: the absolute path to load from, will be read from instance 0 if set
+One of the following path parameters must be specified: path=/path/to/file                    :: the absolute path to load from.
+Assumed to be on instance 0, if set.
-                                           if the operator encounters a string without '=' it uses that as path. paths=/path/to/file1;/path/to/file2   :: semicolon-seprated list of paths for loading from multiple fs devices.
+                                           If the operator encounters a string without '=' it uses that as path. paths=/path/to/file1;/path/to/file2   :: semicolon-seprated list of paths for loading from multiple fs devices.

 If "paths" is used, then "instances" must be used to specify the loading instances: